cysouw/diathesis/text/c01_introduction.md

 ### *Adverb Antilokativ* {#sec:summary-adverb-antilokativ}

 The ~~Adverb Antilokativ~~ (full discussion in [@sec:adverbs-antiresultative] and subsequent sections) is a parallel diathesis compared to the previous *Präverb Antilokativ* ([@sec:summary-praverb-antilokativ]).
-Instead of adding a preverb, this diathesis addds an obligatory resultative adverb, like *los* 'loose'.
+Instead of adding a preverb, this diathesis adds an obligatory resultative adverb, like *los* 'loose'.
 The diathesis between *binden* 'to tie' and *losbinden* 'to untie' removes the obligatory status of the locative prepositional phrase.

 ::: ex
 a.
 Ich binde den Hund an die Leine.